-There are three.
-The Personal, Intermediate and Advanced programs.
-When new members join they are automatically enrolled in the Personal Development Program.
+There are three: the Launchpad, Orbit and Galactic - which is part of the Frontiers Program.
+When new members join they are automatically enrolled.
 Although this program is self paced (as are all the programs), most people will want to be rostered into an exercise after two or three meetings.
-This is when improvements really happen!
+This is when improvements really start to happen!

-Is a Speaking Club just for people learning public speaking?
+Is Rostrum a speaking club just for people learning public speaking?

-No. Rostrum has some professional public speakers in its membership who use the forum to improve their skills.
+No, Rostrum has some professional public speakers in its membership who use the forum to improve their skills.
 Most Rostrum clubs have a mix of new and experienced members from a variety of occupations.
-There is no one so nervous that we can not help and there is no one so experienced that Rostrum can not improve, be it for prepared speeches, impromptu speaking or chairmanship.
-Rostrum is also a good fun social forum and there is opportunity to mix with other clubs in Perth.
+There is no extreme of nervousness that we can't help as well as no level of experience that Rostrum can't further improve.
+In every meeting you can expect prepared speeches, impromptu speaking or chairmanship to keep you on your toes.
+Rostrum is also a great fun social forum and there is opportunity to mix with other clubs in Perth.

 What does Rostrum cost?

 Rostrum is a non-profit organisation so the fees are very low compared to commercial organisations.
-The WA Rostrum Joining fee is $ 75.
-The Joining fee gets you membership, enrollment in the Personal Development Program (PDP) course and a starter kit including reference material, wallet, certificate and badge.
+The annual subscription fee is $150 with no automatically recurring payments.
+There is also an initial joining fee of $100 which covers your enrollment in the Personal Development Program (PDP) course and a starter kit including reference material, wallet, certificate and badge.